rociobmartin92/La-Florenciana/README.md

 # La Florenciana

-This is my first web app, made only with HTML, CSS and JavaScript. by the year 2019
+This is my first web, made only with HTML, CSS and JavaScript. by the year 2019